StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 ```
 mv [insert long random name directory here] collapsed_table
 ```
 When putting the long directory name in the command above, do not place brackets around it.
+This will rename your directory to 'collapsed_table'.

-Navigate to the 'collapsed_table' directory and then the 'data' direcotry within.
+Navigate to the 'collapsed_table' directory and then the 'data' directory within.
 You will see a 'feature-table.biom' file.
-We need to convert this file to a tsv format so that it is readable by programs like Excell.
+We need to convert this file to  tsv format so that it is readable by programs like Excell.
 This can be achieved by typing:

 ```
 biom convert -i feature-table.biom -o feature_table.txt --to-tsv